What Is A Hardware Wallet?

 Keep in mind that over 90% of crypto thieves steal by targeting your computer software and browser.
 Therefore as long as the hardware wallets remain offline, your funds are as safe as the cold storage devices.
 Don’t worry about losing your hardware storage wallet since no one can access your funds even if they steal your device unless they have your PIN.
 If you created a backup for your secret security code, you could always retrieve your coins even if you damage the hardware wallet.
 That is why hardware wallets are best preferred by investors who give security a high priority in their crypto journey.
 You should consider getting a hardware wallet too, if you have a significant crypto portfolio.

-Now that we have vouched strongly for hardware wallets, it will be better to discuss their benefits and drawbacks.
+Now that we have vouched strongly for offline crypto storage devices, it will be better to discuss their benefits and drawbacks.
 Let’s start with the bright side.

 Benefits of Hardware Wallets

-- Claims Control: Hardware wallets give you complete control of your funds even if the company that developed them stops existing.
+✅ Claims Control: Hardware crypto wallets give you complete control of your funds even if the company that developed them stops existing.
 For example, if a custodian wallet company gets hacked, freezes withdrawals, or suddenly ceases to exist, you may never recover your money.
-However, if that happens for hardware wallets, you can still access your crypto and transfer them to another wallet of choice using your private keys.
+However, if that happens for offline crypto wallets, you can still access your funds and transfer them to another storage solution of choice using your private keys.

-- Backup: Hardware wallets are non-custodial wallets, as already mentioned.
+✅ Backup: Hardware wallets are non-custodial, as already mentioned.
 Once you back up your seed phrases, you can generate your private keys whenever you lose them.
-We recommend keeping your seed phrases backup in a safety-deposit vault to avoid losing it.
+It is wise to keep your seed phrase backup in a safe place like a safety-deposit vault to avoid losing it.

-- Unhackable: There has been no record of hardware wallet hacking since they were invented.
+✅ Unhackable: There has been no record of cold wallet hacking since they were invented.
 They are practically hacker-proof.
-What’s more, regular computer viruses have got nothing on them.
-So your funds will remain safe even if your computer or phone gets hit by a malware attack.
+What’s more, regular computer viruses have got nothing on them, meaning your funds will remain safe even if your computer or phone gets hit by a malware attack.

-- Portable: Hardware wallets commonly come in the size of a USB storage device.
+✅ Portable: Hardware storage devices commonly come in the size of a USB storage device.
 They are portable and can be carried anywhere easily.
 Unlike moving with physical cash, you can practically have a million dollars in your hardware crypto storage device without attracting attention.